 Plant these species in the branches near the trunk of the tree, where they will get plenty of canopy cover, or on crotches between branches and the trunk or structures on the bark near the trunk of the tree where they’ll get protection from the sun.
 Look for the presence of lichen (green, grey, white, and yellow blotches on the trunk) – these tend to indicate moister and shadier conditions, ideal places to grow orchids.

-Partial shade or sun-loving orchid species – medium to high light levels
+Partial shade or sun-loving orchid species – medium to bright light levels

-If you have a particularly sun-loving species, you can opt for palm trees in direct sunlight or a branch with bright light.
+If you have a particularly sun-loving species, you can opt for palm trees in direct sunlight or a branch with bright sun.